If you’re in the shrinking pool of people who still have a landline, you’re most likely inundated with calls from telemarketers.

 4. Technology can dial zillions of random numbers like it’s nothing

 We’ve all received calls that don’t have another human on the other end.
 Not only is the recording automated, oftentimes so is the process of finding your number.
-According to PrivacyStar, automatic dialing devices can figure out and call all possible phone number combinations, including unlisted and mobile numbers.
+Automatic dialing devices can figure out and call all possible phone number combinations, including unlisted and mobile numbers.

 5. Automatic Number Identification can also sabotage you